Pointe-aux-Trembles

-One can find a windmill, at the corner of Notre-Dame Street and Third Avenue, which was built in 1719.
+A windmill located at the corner of Notre-Dame Street and Third Avenue was built in 1719.
 Its three storeys make it the tallest windmill in Québec that still stands.
-In 1650 the Grou family of Rouen France established a land holding here.
+In 1650 the Grou family of Rouen, France, established a land holding here.

+A Roman Catholic sanctuary dedicated to reparation to the Sacred Heart and honoring St. Padre Pio is located in Pointe-aux-Trembles.

 Education

 The Commission scolaire de la Pointe-de-l'Île (CSPI) operates Francophone schools in this area.
 The district's headquarters is in Pointe-aux-Trembles.
-The École secondaire Pointe-aux-Trembles and the École secondaire Daniel-Johnson are both within the community.
+The École secondaire Pointe-aux-Trembles and the École secondaire Daniel-Johnson are both within the locality.

 Pointe-aux-Trembles overlooking the river.